 Best pasta to use with shrimp scampi

-For this shrimp scampi pasta recipe with fettuccine, I obviously prefer the wider ribbon-like strands of fettuccine pasta.
+For this shrimp scampi pasta recipe with fettuccine, I prefer the wider ribbon-like strands of fettuccine pasta.
 They are the perfect thickness to complement the buttery sauce and robust shrimp flavor.

 Here are other options that work well with shrimp scampi.
 In general, I recommend a long pasta variety.
 Read more about match pasta shapes to sauces here.

 - Angel hair pasta (the thinnest pasta variety)

 Of course, it is your personal preference!
 You can also make your own Authentic Homemade Pappardelle Pasta Recipe- if you want to go the extra mile!

 Can you make this recipe without wine?

 Absolutely!
 The small amount of wine I use in this recipe adds great flavor, and it's fun to drink that same wine with the meal.

 But if you're not a fan of wine, you can omit the wine and leave the rest of the recipe as is.
 It would still be delicious.

 A white wine substitute could be chicken stock or chicken broth.
-It won't taste the same, but it will add richness to the sauce non the less.
+It won't taste the same, but it will add richness to the sauce.

 You can try the recipe the first time and always try a variation the next time you make it!